-Steve Hawley was elected to serve the 139th Assembly District on February 28, 2006.
-His district includes all of Genesee County; the Towns of Clarkson, Hamlin, Sweden and Riga in Monroe County; and all of Orleans County except the Town of Shelby.
-A Batavia native, Hawley graduated from Batavia High School and earned a Bachelor of Education from the University of Toledo, Ohio.
-He served seven years in the Ohio Army National Guard and the U. S. Army Reserves, earning the rank of 1st Lieutenant.
-A small-business owner, Steve Hawley brings experience in agriculture, insurance and real estate to the Assembly.
-A former owner and operator of Hawley Farms, he currently owns ‘The Insurance Center,” a full service property/casualty insurance agency founded in 1867 and located in Batavia.
-He also holds a real estate license, selling residential and commercial property in the Western New York area.
+Assemblyman Steve Hawley was elected to serve the 139th Assembly District in a Special Election on February 28, 2006.
+For over 14 years, Steve has fought tirelessly against downstate special interests in defense of our Western New York Way of Life.
+A Batavia native, Steve graduated from Batavia High School and earned a Bachelor of Education with a Business major from the University of Toledo.
+He served seven years in the Ohio Army National Guard and the U. S. Army Reserves, earning the rank of First Lieutenant.
+In contrast to many of the career politicians that populate the New York State Assembly, Steve brings a unique perspective to the debate in Albany – that of a small business owner.
+As former owner and operator of Hawley Farms, and owner of Stephen M. Hawley & Assoc., LLC, a property/casualty insurance agency, for over 35 years, Steve knows what it takes to create good paying jobs and operate a successful small business.
+Steve also knows how difficult it is to run a successful business in New York State.
+For decades career politicians have continually introduced anti-job and anti-business legislation resulting in higher taxes, more intrusive government regulation, and out of control government spending.
+These policies have hindered the economy in New York State forcing future generations out of state in search of opportunity.
+Steve knows that the key to New York’s economic revival is to let the free market do its job.
+In order to save New York State, we must return to the principles of capitalism upon which our nation was founded.
 Committed to his community, Hawley comes to Albany with a long history of public and charitable service.
-He has served on the Genesee County Legislature, the Board of Directors of the Genesee Community College Foundation, Genesee County Empire Zone Development Board, Genesee Center for Independent Living, Genesee County Planning Board and Genesee Valley BOCES Board of Education.
+He served on the Genesee County Legislature, the Board of Directors of the Genesee Community College Foundation, Genesee Center for Independent Living, Genesee County Planning Board and Genesee Valley BOCES Board of Education.
 Hawley also served on the Board of Directors of the Genesee Area YMCA, United Way, as President of Cornell Cooperative Extension of Genesee County and President of the Genesee County Farm Bureau.
-He is a member of the Batavia Rotary Club, American Legion Glenn Loomis Post 332, and a life member of the Stafford Volunteer Fire Department.
+He is a member of the Batavia Rotary Club, American Legion Glenn J. Loomis Post 332 and a life member of the Stafford Volunteer Fire Department.
 He also is a member of the St. James Episcopal Church in Batavia.
-Mr. Hawley has developed legislation that will keep our children and families safe by preventing registered level two or three sex offenders from working in amusement parks and by requiring that certain sex offenders’ residences be reported to the Division of Criminal Justice Services, creating an added layer of protection.
-He also authored legislation that would assist the agricultural industry, including exempting owners of farms and multiple dwellings from the Scaffold Law, establishing the Agricultural Assistance Program and extending the eligibility of the agricultural property tax credit.
-He proposed legislation to enact a 90-day residency requirement for recipients of public assistance and a bill to repeal the Utility Tax.
-Assemblyman Hawley has worked tirelessly for the rights and well-being of Western New Yorkers.
+He has authored legislation on a wide array of topics including the ‘Two New Yorks’ initiative (A.1687-A) which would create a non-binding statewide ballot question, ‘Do you support the division of New York into two states”?
+Steve also led the nationwide, bipartisan effort to protect military Gold Star families and expand college benefits for spouses and dependents of deceased or disabled veterans (A.2991).
+An initiated he championed for nearly a decade, Steve’s efforts created a national wave of support for veterans and their families – even garnering support from President Trump.
 Assemblyman Hawley is committed to veterans and their families.
-He currently serves as the Ranking Minority Member of the Assembly Veterans’ Affairs Committee and has sponsored meaningful legislation that will aid veterans and current service personnel.
-His commitment is further evidenced by the various local veterans’ events he attends and by hosting an annual Patriot Trip for veterans to Washington D.C.
-Assemblyman Hawley currently serves on the powerful Rules and Ways and Means Committees, Veterans' Affairs, Agriculture and Insurance Committees.
-He also serves on several Minority Task Forces, including Economic Development, Education and Infrastructure; Tax, Mandate Relief and Government Reform; and Public Safety.
-He serves as Assistant Minority Leader of the Minority Conference.
-Steve maintains a district office in Albion, NY and regularly holds Town Hall Meetings throughout the 139th District.
+He has served 9 out of his 11 years as a member of the Assembly Veterans’ Affairs Committee and has sponsored meaningful legislation that will aid veterans and current service personnel including the 2019 victory for Gold Star families.
+His commitment is further evidenced by the various local veterans’ events he attends and hosting his annual Patriot Trip to Washington D.C.
+Assemblyman Hawley serves as Deputy Minority Leader of the Minority Conference.
+He currently serves on the powerful Ways and Means Committee, Rules Committee, Veterans' Affairs Committee, and serves on the Agriculture, Racing and Wagering and Insurance Committees.
+Steve maintains a District Office in Albion, NY, regularly scheduled office hours in Genesee and Monroe Counties and also holds Town Hall Meetings throughout the 139th District.
 Assemblyman Hawley resides in the Town of Batavia.
 He is the proud parent of two sons, Brooks and Cooper.
-Hawley is the son of former Assemblyman R. Stephen Hawley and the late Ellen Hawley.
+Hawley is the son of the late Assemblyman R. Stephen Hawley and the late Ellen Hawley.